ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 * `username` - The username for Basic authentication
 * `password` - The password for Basic authentication

-The `auth:Credential` record should be provided into the `auth:OutboundBasicAuthProvider` when initializing, and the initialized `auth:OutboundBasicAuthProvider` is passed to the `http:BasicAuthHandler`.
+The `auth:Credential` record should be provided into the `auth:OutboundBasicAuthProvider` when initializing and the initialized `auth:OutboundBasicAuthProvider` is passed to the `http:BasicAuthHandler`.

 ```ballerina
 import ballerina/auth;